"Forgiveness is the fragrance that the violet sheds on the heel that crushed it"

 - Mark Twain

-How the hell would you react if you incidentally committed an ego-crushing sin to someone close to you?
+How would you react if you incidentally committed an ego-crushing sin to someone close to you?

 Well, it could be on the extremes, the heated confrontation scenario or could be the cold treatment type ala "dead matter" handling.
 But both of the above would definitely lead to a snapping end of a friendship if not resolved properly.